Log Railing

 Log railing is a style of rustic guardrail where logs, or rounded pieces of wood, are used as structural elements.
 The main structural elements are the posts and the horizontal members that connect them.
 Log railings typically have larger diameter logs as the posts, with 6 and 8 inches being the most common sizes, although some log posts can exceed 12 inches depending on the application.
 Log stairs also use rounds for the structural elements like stringers and treads and will often feature a log handrail.

 The infill is located in between the top and bottom horizontal logs that span from one post to the next.
 The typical residential handrail connects the top and bottom with vertical balusters or pickets, usually with pressure treated 2×2s.
-Log spindles are the norm, but there are many other options like branches, cable railing, glass panels, metal inserts, and much more, as we’ll see below.
+Log spindles are the norm but Mountain Laurel Handrails are better!

 Is my home right for log handrail?

 A rustic log railing is an excellent way to set your home apart from the pack!
 They are at home on your deck, log cabin porch and patio, or any part of the exterior of your home, and are also perfect inside on your balcony, loft, or landings.
-While you could have a railing made from conventionally cut and smoothed boards of wood or constructed out of other materials such as iron or plastic, there is something truly special about a railing made out of a simple log.
-The log railing itself gives your deck a taste of nature that it couldn’t have otherwise.
+There is something truly special about a railing made out of a simple log.
+The log railing itself gives your home a taste of nature that it couldn’t have otherwise.

 Unlike going to the grocery store for a box of cereal, home building decisions are more expensive, and you have to live with them for a long time.
 Literally.
 That’s why it’s important to consider similar points when selecting any building material.